Skip to content

 During installation/upgrade, DataFlux Func automatically updates the database structure and records the current database structure version sequence number.

 In some cases, if this sequence number is incorrect, it may cause the system to fail to start normally.
-At this time, the admin tool needs to be used to correct it.
+In such cases, the administrator tool needs to be used to correct it.

-If you don't know what this is, please consult the official documentation before proceeding
+If you don't know what this is, please consult the official support before proceeding

 The specific commands are as follows: